Randy Stuart

-Randy Stuart (born Elizabeth Shaubell; October 12, 1924 – July 20, 1996), was an American actress in film and television.
+Randy Stuart (born Elizabeth Shaubell; October 12, 1924 – July 20, 1996), was an American film and television actress.
+She appeared in several films in the 1940s and 1950s, and later in Western-themed television series.
+She played Louise Carey, the wife of protagonist Scott Carey in The Incredible Shrinking Man (1957).

 Early years

 Stuart's parents, John and Gladys Shaubell, were itinerant musicians in the American South and the Middle West.
 She was born in Iola in Allen County in southeastern Kansas, and made her stage debut at the age of three.

 The Shaubells relocated to Compton, California, where Stuart went to high school and Compton Junior College.

 Radio

 Stuart was a regular on The Jack Carson Show in 1946.

 Film

-A screen test in the play The Women led to Stuart's being placed under contract at 20th Century-Fox.
-Her film debut was uncredited in the 1947 picture The Foxes of Harrow.
-Stuart played the birth mother of main character Stephen Fox in the film's initial scene.
+Stuart played the birth mother of main character Stephen Fox in The Foxes of Harrows initial scene.

 In 1948, she played Peggy in the comedy Sitting Pretty.
 In 1949, she portrayed Lieutenant Eloise Billings in the Howard Hawks film I Was a Male War Bride.
 That same year, she appeared in Otto Preminger's Whirlpool.
 Stuart was a supporting role in the musical comedy Dancing in the Dark.

 In 1950, Stuart was briefly seen in that year's Best Picture, All About Eve, as a co-conspirator/fellow boarding house resident of Anne Baxter's malevolent character, Eve Harrington.
 (The same film featured Marilyn Monroe, a classmate of Stuart from dance training at Fox.)
 Stuart had fourth billing in Stella, with Ann Sheridan and Victor Mature.

 In 1951, she appeared as Marge Boyd in I Can Get It For You Wholesale.
 In 1952, Stuart was part of the comedy Room for One More for Warner Bros.

+For Star in the Dust (1956), one of the scenes featured co-star Coleen Gray and Stuart fighting for possession of incriminating letters hidden in a suitcase.
+The seasoned actresses invited their husbands to watch the filming of the action scene, which lasted over 50 seconds of screen time and included both women punching and wrestling each other.
+At the conclusion of the choreographed scene, Gray recalled in a later interview, the women simply dusted themselves off, but the two husbands "were pale and clammy and weak in the knees," having watched their wives engage in a lengthy fistfight.

-After 1957's Incredible Shrinking Man, she was cast as Nancy Dawson in the 1958 western film, Man from God's Country, starring George Montgomery.
-She also guest-starred about that time in Montgomery's short-lived television western television series, Cimarron City.
+After 1957's Incredible Shrinking Man, she was cast as Nancy Dawson in the 1958 Western film, Man from God's Country, starring George Montgomery.
+She also guest-starred about that time in Montgomery's short-lived Western television series, Cimarron City.